 CCTV at your home

 Guidance for anyone who may thinking about installing CCTV at their home.

 There are a number of ways to improve the security of your home before considering purchasing a CCTV system.

 However, if installed correctly and used for the right purpose, CCTV can be an effective tool.
 It can discourage anti-social behaviour and reduce crime prevention because offenders don't want to be caught on camera.

-Legislation in relation to the use of CCTV is covered in Data Protection Act of 1998 and 2003.
+Legislation in relation to the use of CCTV is covered in Data Protection Act of 2018.
 It is perfectly legal to install CCTV to protect your property against intruders and trespassers, subject to any planning and other considerations.
 In general, private CCTV installations owned by members of the public, used on private domestic property will be exempt from the Data Protection Act (DPA) unless the CCTV system captures footage of individuals outside the curtilage of the private domestic property.

 Before the installation of a CCTV system consideration should be given as to whether it is necessary for the CCTV camera system to operate beyond the boundary of the private domestic property.
 If the CCTV camera covers, even partially, any areas beyond the boundaries of the property, such as neighbouring gardens or the street, then it will no longer be exempt from the Data Protection Act (DPA) under the domestic purposes exemption.

 This does not mean that this a breach of DPA but it does mean that these CCTV camera systems are subject to it.